Healthy House Entryway Ideas: How to Stop Toxins at the Front Door

 healthy house entryway ideas for keeping toxins and pesticides out of your home

-Another study out of Baylor University linked families living near asphalt pavement sealed with coal tar to an elevated risk of cancer.
-The polycyclic aromatic hydrocarbons (PAHs) from the sealant were found settling house dust inside living spaces.
+Another significant risk involves families living near asphalt pavement sealed with coal tar.
+Research from Baylor University linked these sealants to an elevated risk of cancer, specifically noting that the polycyclic aromatic hydrocons (PAHs) settle into house dust.
+Children under six are at the highest risk because they spend so much time on the floor, where they can ingest these toxins at much higher rates than adults.
 They found that the risk for exposure was greatest in children under six years old, as they ingested more of the toxin at much higher rates.

 Personally, for our home, we have a pretty firm no-shoe policy.
 Granted, there are a few exceptions (grandparents and older visitors who have a hard time getting shoes off and on, or a quick run inside to grab a forgotten item), but overall we keep shoes at the entryway.